neilsf/XC-BASIC/README.md

 - **Floating point numbers** (*coming soon!*), their identifiers are appended with the `%` modifier
 - **Strings** (*coming soon!*), their identifiers are appended with the `$` modifier

-Variable names can be of any length, they can consist of letters and numbers, but they may not start with a number.
+Variable names can be of any length, they can consist of letters and numbers, but they may not start with a number or reserved keyword (e. g. the names `letter` or `endpoint` are not allowed because both start with a keyword and would confuse the compiler).
 Variable names are case-sensitive.

 ## Constants